CrypticMessenger/Youtube-Automation/README.md

 **Example**:

 1.  **Generate a video with captions**:
-    First, ensure the video has been processed (e.g., with `--generate-captions`).
+    First, ensure the video has been processed with `--generate-captions`.
 Then, run:
     ```bash
     python3 main.py generate "https://www.youtube.com/watch?v=your_video_id"
     ```
     This will create a file in the `captioned_videos` directory with a name like `your_video_title_captioned.mp4`.

-**Options for `manage` command**:

-- `--manifest-file <path>`: Path to the processing manifest CSV file (default: `processing_manifest.csv`).

 ### Processing a New YouTube Video

-To process a brand new YouTube video from start to finish, including downloading, transcribing, identifying viral clips, generating captions, and creating a captioned video, follow these steps:
+To process a brand new YouTube video from start to finish, including downloading, transcribing, identifying viral clips, and generating a video with burned-in subtitles, follow these steps:

 1.  **Process the video with transcription, viral clip identification, and caption generation**:
-    This command will download the video, transcribe its audio, identify potential viral sections, and generate caption files.
-Replace `"https://www.youtube.com/watch?v=your_video_id"` with the actual YouTube URL and adjust the `--output` directory as needed.
+    This command will download the video, transcribe its audio, identify potential viral sections, generate caption files, and burn the subtitles into a new video file.

     ```bash
     python3 main.py process "https://www.youtube.com/watch?v=your_video_id" \